vevenom/MonteScene/README.md

 scene understanding problem that can be casted as a proposals selection game.

 * Framework integrates base classes ``Proposal``, ``Game``, and ``MCTSLogger`` with basic functionalities that are common in all proposals selection games.
-User (you) can easily adapt MonteScene to a specific task through derivation of these base classes and implementing task-specific functionalities (such as proposals generation, score calculation and visualizations).
+Through class inheritance, it is easy to adapt base classes to a specific task by implementing task-specific functionalities (such as proposals generation, score calculation and visualizations).
 That is it!
 By modfying ``run.py`` script, the user can  quickly run MonteScene by following provided instructions in the script.